Payment API portal design for developers

 Copy and pastable code for radio buttons

 Payments are multi-device experiences.
-Including best practices will help guide developers when designing for desktop, mobile web and mobile app contexts.
+Including best practices will help guide developers when designing for desktop, mobile web and nativeapp contexts.

-In some mobile app payment experiences, the customer will need to be redirected to another app.
+When paying on mobile, the customer will need to be redirected to PayMe's payment app.
 As users are being redirected, it will be helpful to let them know that and their expected next steps.

 Setting user expectations on expected next steps